-As of December 31, 2022, the Company has \$47 million of Federal tax credit carryforwards that expire between 2032 and 2042.
+As of December 31, 2023, the Company has \$255 million of Federal tax credit carryforwards that expire in 2042 and 2043.

-As of December 31, 2022, the Company has \$153 million of Federal net operating loss carryovers that expire between 2026 and 2032.
-The Company also had foreign tax loss carryovers as follows: UK \$196 million, Australia \$256 million, and Korea \$26 million.
-The UK and Australia tax losses generally carryover indefinitely.
+As of December 31, 2023, the Company has \$64 million of Federal net operating loss carryovers that carryover indefinitely.
+The Company also had foreign tax loss carryovers as follows: UK \$164 million, Bermuda \$402 million, Singapore \$18 million, Australia \$269 million, and Korea \$6 million.
+The UK, Bermuda, Singapore, and Australia tax losses generally carryover indefinitely.
 The Korea tax losses generally expire in 10 years.

-Management has assessed the realizability of the deferred tax assets as of December 31, 2022 and has determined that it is more likely than not that the deferred tax assets, other than certain foreign tax loss carryovers, will be realized through projected future taxable income and the reversal of existing deferred tax liabilities listed above.

-A valuation allowance of \$91 million and \$80 million was recorded on the deferred tax assets related to certain foreign tax loss carryovers as of December 31, 2022 and 2021, respectively.
-If or when recognized, the tax benefits related to any reversal of valuation allowance will be accounted for as a reduction of income tax expense.
+Management has assessed the realizability of the deferred tax assets as of December 31, 2023 and has determined that it is more likely than not that the deferred tax assets, other than certain foreign tax loss carryovers, will be realized through projected future taxable income and the reversal of existing deferred tax liabilities listed above.
+A valuation allowance of \$122 million and \$91 million was recorded on the deferred tax assets related to certain foreign tax loss carryovers as of December 31, 2023 and 2022, respectively.
+When recognized, the tax benefits related to any reversal of valuation allowance will be accounted for as a reduction of income tax expense.